robfatland/zero2x/baboons_dynamoDB/README.md

 with open(os.path.join(home,'creds.json'), 'a') as cred:
     json.dump(creds, cred)
 ```

-## Runtime

-For the data upload since the default write limit(5) would be low for 1 million rows to be transferred we'll increase
-this number to 1000 in the DynamoDB GUI.
-Since we have a million rows to process we will subset our data files into small chunks(10 for this example) and batch process them to make upload faster.

-The run time for this setup is around **15mins**.

 ## Lambda
 AWS Lambda lets you run code without provisioning or managing servers and help building a serverless API.